 The last decades saw a proliferation of such extensions of the original formalism of (Dung 1995), and it has often proven hard to compare the resulting different dialects of the argumentation formalisms.
-To cope with the resulting multiplicity, (Brewka et al. 2013) introduced abstract dialectical argumentation that aims to unify these different dialects (Polberg 2016).
-Just like in (Dung 1995), abstract dialectical frameworks (in short, ADFs) are directed graphs.
+To cope with the resulting multiplicity, (Brewka et al. 2013) introduced abstract dialectical frameworks (in short, ADFs) that aims to unify these different dialects (Polberg 2016).
+Just like in (Dung 1995), ADFs are directed graphs.
 In difference to abstract argumentation frameworks, however, in ADFs, edges between nodes do not necessarily represent attacks but can encode any relationship between arguments.
 Such a generality is achieved by associating an acceptance condition with each argument, which is a Boolean formula in terms of the parents of the argument that expresses the conditions under which an argument can be accepted.
-This results in an ADF being defined as a triple (At, L, C) where At represents a set of atoms or arguments,
+This results in an ADF being defined as a triple